ShujaKhalid/TripStory/README.md

 <p class=MsoNormal style='margin-bottom:0in;margin-bottom:.0001pt;text-align:
 justify;line-height:normal'><span lang=EN-IN style='mso-fareast-font-family:
 "Times New Roman";mso-bidi-font-family:"Times New Roman";color:black;
-mso-fareast-language:EN-IN'>Used application “intents” to transfer files between Trip Story and messaging applications to allow for the sharing of stories with friends and family.</span><span lang=EN-IN style='font-size:12.0pt;
+mso-fareast-language:EN-IN'>Used application Â“intentsÂ” to transfer files
+between Trip Story and messaging applications to allow for the sharing of stories with friends and family.</span><span lang=EN-IN style='font-size:12.0pt;
 mso-fareast-font-family:"Times New Roman";mso-bidi-font-family:"Times New Roman";